- Chart

 Bid-Ask Spread

-The bid-ask spread for AFK is generally moderate, reflecting the trading volume and underlying market liquidity.
+The bid-ask spread for AFK is generally wider than for larger, more liquid ETFs, reflecting the lower trading volumes and higher costs associated with investing in frontier markets.

 Market Dynamics